berksurmeli/youtube-persona-creator/README.md

   - Button: **Rank Outputs**
   - List of existing GeneratedContent cards
 - Rank page:
-  - Displays 3 variants in cards
+  - Displays 3 variants in cards (side-by-side layout)
   - Each card has a dropdown to pick rank **1 (Best), 2 (Middle), 3 (Worst)**

-The styling is minimal, intentionally framework-free, and lives in `application.html.erb` using a `.container`, `.card`, `.btn`, etc.
+The styling is minimal, intentionally framework-free, and lives in `application.html.erb` using classes like `.container`, `.card`, `.btn`, plus a simple top navbar.

 ---